Last updated on July 20th, 2023 at 05:45 pmReading Time: 6 minutes

-Much has been written about the current levels of Murder within our Capital City.
+Much has been written about the current levels of Murders in London.
 There has been quite a lot of anecdotal evidence and innuendo.
 In an attempt to put some context on the issue and hopefully move it along in a positive way I asked the Met to extract 12 months worth of data from their CRIS system in relation to offences of Murder.

 The question I asked was this